 Locations for energy storage systems

 It is important to plan and discuss the location of an energy storage system with the electrical inspection authorities before installation of this equipment.
 In many cases, this will include the building inspector and the fire marshal.
-Language found in 706.10 informs the installer or inspector that battery locations must conform to information found within this section.
+The language found in 706.10 informs the installer or inspector that battery locations must conform to information found within this section.

 Appropriate ventilation is important to dissipate harmful off-gassing that can result from the use of batteries.
 Provisions need to be made for sufficient diffusion and ventilation of any possible gases from the storage device to prevent the accumulation of an explosive mixture.
 A pre-engineered or self-contained energy storage system is permitted to provide ventilation in accordance with the manufacturer’s recommendations and listing for the system.